-Database Backup (DBS) provides features such as remote backup, long-term archiving, and single table restoration for MySQL instances.
+Database Backup (DBS) provides features such as geo-redundancy, long-term archiving, and single-table restoration for MySQL instances.

 Create a backup schedule